NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/genomeOverlap/lab-genomicGoverlaps.md

 When testing if the overlap between two data sets is significant, there are many choices that could have a big impact on the results.
 For example, most transcription factor binding sites are enriched around transcription start sites (TSS).
 This means that if we use a randomization strategy where we can place regions over the entire genome, we might overestimate the significance of the overlaps.

 Below, we check whether the results change if we instead focus on promoter regions only.
 For this, we load coordinates of promoter regions, here defined as [TSS-1500, TSS+500].
-We then only consider binding sites that fall within the prometer regions.
+We then only consider binding sites that fall within the promoter regions.
 As you can see, we still retain most binding sites.
 In this re-sampling strategy, we now only **sample promoter regions instead of sampling random regions across the genome**. *How does this affect the results?*

 (Since this randomization strategy is faster than sampling random regions, we now use 500 randomization rounds.)